 - $41.3 million over six years, starting in 2021-22, and $7.7 million ongoing, for Statistics Canada to improve data infrastructure and data collection on supportive care, primary care, and pharmaceuticals.

 Find More Canadian Government Funding Support Options

 The business support options cited in the Federal Budget 2021 are only a small portion of all government funding programs available to Canadian businesses.
+There are also a variety of grants for nonprofit organizations.
 Discover all the funding programs currently available for your business by visiting our Canadian government funding program directory.